mdavezac/LaDa/sphinx-doc/source/userguide/ipython.rst

 around creating directories, and for actual python programming.
 In fact, the two can be combined to create a truly powerfull shell.

-LaDa puts this tool to good use by providing a command-line approach to manipulate :ref:`job-folders <jobfolder_ug>`, launch actual calculations, and collect the result.
+Pylada puts this tool to good use by providing a command-line approach to manipulate :ref:`job-folders <jobfolder_ug>`, launch actual calculations, and collect the result.
 When used in conjunction with python plotting libraries, e.g. matplotlib_, it can provide rapid turnaround from conceptualization to